Icahn School Of Medicine At Mount Sinai

 Diane Chan, MD, PhD, visiting KL2 scholar from Harvard Medical School will be presenting her research on "Gamma Frequency Neural Oscillations Using Sensory Stimulation to Treat Alzheimer’s Disease".

 Urea cycle disorders (UCDs) are rare but devastating genetic conditions.
-Fifteen years ago, the Urea Cycle Disorders Consortium (UCDC) became one of the first members of the RDCRN.
+In 2003, the Urea Cycle Disorders Consortium (UCDC) became one of the first members of the RDCRN.
 Since then, UCDC has flourished into an international network of 16 academic centers in the United States, Canada and Europe that provide state-of-the-art care and conduct cutting-edge clinical research.
-During the next
+The UCDC is currently

 The porphyrias are a group of rare, inherited disorders, each caused by a deficiency with one of eight enzymes necessary to produce heme, an important component of hemoglobin and other proteins.
 The porphyrias are classified as either acute hepatic (liver) or cutaneous (skin); the former is characterized generally by acute attacks of severe abdominal pain accompanied by nausea, vomiting and other

-Eosinophilic esophagitis, eosinophilic gastritis, eosinophilic gastroenteritis and eosinophilic colitis are disorders in which a type of immune cells (called eosinophils) build up in the digestive tract, causing tissue damage to the esophagus, stomach or colon.
-These disorders are painful and lifelong, and they make it hard or impossible for people to eat many or all foods.
-The Consortium of
+Eosinophilic esophagitis, eosinophilic gastritis, eosinophilic gastroenteritis, and eosinophilic colitis are disorders in which a type of immune cell (called eosinophils) builds up in the digestive tract, causing gastrointestinal tissue damage.
+These disorders are painful, lifelong, and make it hard or impossible for people to eat many or all foods.
+The Consortium of Eosinophilic Gastrointestinal

 - Icahn School Of Medicine At Mount Sinai